 IDENTITY.
-Patients carrying abnormal genetic traits find themselves all too often at the center of reproductive challenges.
+Genetic Testing Mexico helps patients carrying abnormal genetic traits overcome reproductive challenges.
 The LIV Fertility Center embraces the opportunity to help these intended parents alleviate the anxiety and stress over passing irregular traits to their unborn children.

-Genetic testing at LIV allows us to screen for the most common genetic disorders in identifying intended parents who have an increased chance of having a child with a specific disorder.
+Genetic testing Mexico at the LIV Fertility Center allows us to screen for the most common genetic disorders in identifying intended parents who have an increased chance of having a child with a specific disorder.

 A genetic test is a blood test that examines DNA — or genetic information.
 Some types of genetic tests look at the quantity and arrangement of chromosomes, while some tests review the changes in certain areas of the genetic code.

 Chromosomes are tiny structures that contain the DNA, which regulates the way the human body grows and functions.
 Typically, a person holds 46 chromosomes per cell: 22 pairs of somatic chromosomes and one pair of sex chromosomes.
 The sex chromosomes are the genetic material that determines if it is a boy or a girl.
 In most cases, women have two X chromosomes, and men have one X and one Y chromosome.